 NeoPXL8 (pronounced “NeoPixelate”) is a hardware-and-software combo that works around these limitations to bring buttery smooth animation to large-scale NeoPixel projects.

-NeoPXL8 splits the problem 8 ways: rather than one long strand of, say, 1,000 pixels, eight strands of 125 pixels can operate concurrently in perfect sync.
+NeoPXL8 splits the problem 8 ways: rather than one long strand of, say, 1,000 pixels*, eight strands of 125 pixels can operate concurrently in perfect sync.
 It’s like shoving two whole Kit Kats® in your mouth “the illegal way” instead of nibbling one bar at a time.
 Data transmission times are greatly reduced and animation can remain smooth.

 Additionally, NeoPXL8 uses direct memory access (DMA) to allow the CPU to continue with other tasks while these data transfers take place in the background.
 Your code could start processing the next frame of animation, or load data from an SD card.
 All interrupts and timekeeping functions operate normally, no drift.

 The NeoPXL8 code relies on features unique to the SAMD21 and SAMD51 microcontrollers — it should work on any Adafruit “M0” or “M4” board, plus the Arduino Zero, most RP2040 boards like the Raspberry Pi Pico, and most ESP32-S3 boards (but not S2, C3 or original ESP32).
 It will not work on other architectures.